OpenMage/organizational/Roles_and_Repsonsibilities.md

 ## Website Maintainer

 The ones who take care of the Website.
 We have a few sub roles here, as some of the responsibilties require very different Skills

+## Demo Store Maintainer

+Keeping our Demo store up and up to date

 ### Blog